SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Common configuration

-There is set of configuration common for all of the sources and this secsion is going to cover details of the migration for them.
+There is set of configuration common for all of the sources and this section is going to cover details of the migration for them.

 #### Name